vpitkanen/OTA-Design-project/README.md

 # OTA-Design-project
-Design group project(2 people) of operational transconductance amplifier using Cadence Virtuoso.
+Design project of operational transconductance amplifier using Cadence Virtuoso.
 Design was verified by various simulations using different testbenches.
+Group project (2 people).

 ## Design Specifications